microbiome/OMA/04_datainfra.md

 ### rowData

-`rowData` contains data on the features of the samples analyzed.
+`rowData` contains data on the features of the analyzed samples.
 Of particular interest for the microbiome field this is used to store taxonomic information.